Case Studies

 Owner/Operator: Parks Canada

-HGC Engineering was asked by Parks Canada to measure noise from the firing of various historical weapons at Fort Wellington.
+HGC was asked by Parks Canada to measure noise from the firing of various historical weapons at Fort Wellington.
 Fort Wellington was built during the War of 1812 to defend the St. Lawrence River shipping route from attack by the United States and later helped thwart another American invasion during the 1837-38 Upper and Lower Canada rebellions.

 The measurements were used to assess the noise exposure of the Parks Canada staff and volunteers during demonstrations of historic weapons at various sites across Canada, with respect to the Canadian Federal limits for workplace noise (SOR/86-304).
 Spectator noise exposure was also evaluated.